 Donation bins will also be present in the lobbies of the residence halls in the event you would like to donate any items.
 Please only donate clothing in good condition, lightly used items (furniture included) and nonperishable food items.
 There will be specific locations outside the residence hall for you to donate furniture.
 If you have a Third Party Family member/friend come, please ask them to also place items for donation in the appropriate areas and remove the trash.

 We understand that the COVID-19 situation is an evolving and changing situation across the country.
-If you are already out of your residence hall room but you have belongings still present, we are allowing flexibility for students and families to return to campus after June 6 for property retrieval and hall check-out.
-If you are interested and able to return to campus after June 6, please indicate that intention on the Spring 2020 Closing Form.
+If you are already out of your residence hall room but you have belongings still present, we are allowing flexibility for students and families to return to campus after June 13 for students living in areas that are still under a stay at home order.
+If you are interested and able to return to campus after June 13, please indicate that intention on the Spring 2020 Closing Form.
 Please note this will be approved on a case-by-case basis.

 We understand the circumstances which have resulted in the temporary closure of SU residence halls for the Spring 2020 quarter may cause an inconvenience to students being able to physically come back and retrieve their property.
-Because of this, Housing and Residence Life has provided for the following option, only after the Stay-at-Home order is over:
+Because of this, Housing and Residence Life has provided for the following option:

 We are working with a variety of companies to help assist you with this move.
 See below for some companies that might be able to make this transition a more positive experience.